 The Swedish Iraqi Solidarity Committee (Svenskirakiska solidaritetskommittén, SISK) is a Swedish non-profit organisation founded in the year 2000 under the name Swedish Iraqi Committee against Economic Sanctions (SIES).
-The aim of the committee was to raise awareness of and create public opinion about the economic sanctions against Iraq, in force since 1993.
+The aim of the committee was to raise awareness of and create public opinion about the economic sanctions against Iraq, which had been in force since 1993.
 Our standpoint was that the sanctions mainly hit the Iraqi civilians; 1.5 million people died because of the sanctions and the country's economy, infrastructure, and social fabric were demolished.
 At the same time, the sanctions left dictator Saddam Hussein intact and even strengthened.
 Several conferences were organised by SIES to throw light on these issues, and regular manifestations were staged.

-- Support peace, democracy, and human rights in Iraq
+1. Support peace, democracy, and human rights in Iraq

-- Contribute to the reconstruction of Iraqi civil society through practical and economic support to Iraqi grassroots development projects outside the official sphere
+2. Contribute to the reconstruction of Iraqi civil society through practical and economic support to Iraqi grassroots development projects outside the official sphere

-The first and the second aims are pursued by supporting the Iraqi Women's League (IWL) and their children's libraries in Bagdhad.
-The fourth aim is carried out in cooperation with the Action Group against Radioactive Warfare (ARK), an organisation initiated by SISK members who are also active in the organisation.
+The first and the second aims are pursued by supporting the Iraqi Women's League (IWL) and their children's libraries in Baghdad.
+The third aim is carried out in cooperation with the Action Group against Radioactive Warfare (ARK), an organisation initiated by SISK members who are also active in the organisation.

-SISK's registration number in Sweden is 802403-8146
+SISK's registration number in Sweden is 802403-8146.

-Anita Lilburn, Vice President
+Anita Lilburn, Secretary